The Nightmare Before Christmas: Books, comics, and manga

 In 2017, Tokyopop secured exclusive licensing for two manga adaptions for Nightmare Before Christmas, with the first manga being an adaptation of the film's plot line, with art by Jun Asuka, released October 17.
 The second manga, a fully colored series illustrated by Kei Ishiyama and titled Zero's Journey, chronicles the adventures of Jack's dog, Zero, in his experiences beginning in Christmas Town after accidentally getting separated from Jack, who tries to find him, and acts as a sequel to the film, with Tim Burton's story approval.
 The 20 issues were first published monthly, starting on October 2, and then collected into four full-color graphic novels, with a black-and-white collector's edition manga edition as well.
 Starting on July 21, 2021, Tokyopop released another sequel manga centered around Sally, titled The Nightmare Before Christmas: Mirror Moon, written by Mallory Reaves and fully-colored series illustrated by Gabriella Chianello, and Nataliya Torretta.
 The first two issues will be collected into a graphic novel that is slated to be released on October 26.
 A novelization of the film written by Daphne Skinner was published on January 1, 1994.
-On August 2, 2022, a young adult novel titled Long Live the Pumpkin Queen by Shea Ernshaw was released.
-With Sally as the protagonist, with the premise described as "...takes place shortly after the movie ends.
-It's the yet-to-be-told love story of Sally and Jack.
-But it's also a coming-of-age story for Sally, as we see her navigate her new royal title as the Pumpkin Queen of Halloween Town".
-The novel introduced new characters and explored Sally's past, as well as exploring other holiday worlds as Sally and Jack tackle a mysterious villain Sally has accidentally unleashed.
 On November 1, 2022, Tokyopop announced a full-colored graphic novel series titled Disney Tim Burton's The Nightmare Before Christmas: The Battle for Pumpkin King, which centers around the friendship and rivalry between a young Jack Skellington and Oogie Boogie.
 The graphic novel consisted of five issues, starting with the first release in May 2023, and the full graphic novel edition is available in September 2023.

+On August 2, 2022, a young adult novel titled Long Live the Pumpkin Queen by Shea Ernshaw was released, focusing on Sally as she struggles with the demands and expectations as the Pumpkin Queen of Halloween Town.
+The novel introduced new characters and explored Sally's past, as well as exploring other holiday worlds as Sally and Jack tackle a mysterious villain Sally has accidentally unleashed.
+A graphic novel adaptation of the novel was released on July 1, 2025.